Azure-Samples/active-directory-dotnet-graphapi-web/README.md

 The sample app is preconfigured to read data from a Demonstration company (GraphDir1.onMicrosoft.com) in Azure AD.
 Run the sample application, and from the main page, authenticate using this demo user account: demoUser@graphDir1.onMicrosoft.com   graphDem0

-### Step 3:  Run the application with your own Azure Active Directory tenant
+### Step 3:  Run the application with your own AAD tenant

 #### Register the MVC Sample app in your tenant